F.A.Q.

 Q: What happens when the sun goes down?
 How do I ride safely?

 A: When the sun goes down, you are required to have adequate lighting for your bike.
-This can be done in a variety of ways from as simple as flashlights to a bike specific lighting system.
-We ask that you please have 1 headlight and 1 taillight from dusk to dawn.
+This can be done in a variety of ways from as simple as flashlights to a bike lighting system.
+You MUST HAVE 1 headlight & 1 taillight from dusk to dawn.

 Q: Will you keep my time that I ride for me and my team?